mamisaki/RTPSpy/README.md

 We provide a boilerplate graphical user interface (GUI) application integrating operations with RTPSpy.
 We aslo present a sample external application for neurofeedback.
 This application uses PsychoPy (Peirce, 2008) for neurofeedback presentation and demonstrates how the RTPSpy communicates with an external application using the library module (RTP_SERV).

-The GUI application is presented as just one example of library usage.
+The GUI application is presented as just an example of library usage.
 However, a user may develop a custom neurofeedback application with minimum modification on the example script.

 To run the example application, a user needs to install the PsychoPy package in a conda environment, 'psychopy,' as indicated below.
 ```